Bacteria and viruses can cause many common infections. But what are the differences between these two kinds of infectious organisms?

 - coming into contact with contaminated surfaces

-Also, similarly to bacterial infections, viral infections can be spread by the bite of an infected insect or through consuming food or water that has been contaminated.
+Also, similarly to bacterial infections, viral infections can be transmitted by the bite of an infected insect or through consuming food or water that has been contaminated.

 Some examples of viral infections include: